openshift/ci-tools/cmd/qci-appci/README.md

 name: system:authenticated
 ```

-The users that follows the documentation above does not rely on the above `RoleBinding`, i.e., they would still be able to pull images from QCI even if the above `RoleBinding` is modified or deleted.
+The users that follow the documentation above do not rely on the above `RoleBinding`, i.e., they would still be able to pull images from QCI even if the above `RoleBinding` is modified or deleted.